 I have a thing for tuna.
 If I could, I’d eat it every day, straight out of the can (or pouch) and be happy.
 I get really giddy when salad bars have tuna on them.
 I load up.
 I’d bring tuna in my lunch bag every day if only it didn’t stink up my entire office.
 It’s a shame, really.
 And of course, there is the whole mercury thing (which I only really worry about now since I’m still pumping).
 Read more about that below.

 So anyway, these tuna burgers….they were amazing.
 When I made them I doubled the recipe and froze the second half (I try to do this whenever I can.
-I mean, I take full advantage of anytime I have in the kitchen these days).
-I also made a few extra burgers for Paige, without some of the added ingredients (ie: I simply used breadcrumbs, tuna and just a little mayo to make the patties).
+I mean, I take full advantage of any time I have in the kitchen these days).
+I also made a few extra burgers for Paige, without some of the added ingredients (ie: I simply used breadcrumbs, tuna, and just a little mayo to make the patties).
 I gave them to her without a bun.
-She enjoyed, just like her mommy.
+She enjoyed it, just like her mommy.